toksaitov/kernel-project/ubuntu-focal/Readme.md

     Find the `cputime_to_usecs` usage in 4.8 sources.
 Compare the same places in sources in the 5.4 version on the same site.
 Apply the same change to your code.

+51. There is one more compilation error related to `TASK_COMM_LEN` that you will have to figure out on your own.

-59. Go to the parent directory.
+52. Go to the parent directory.

         cd ..

-51. Ensure that you have a number of newly created `.deb` packages.
+53. Ensure that you have a number of newly created `.deb` packages.

         ls *.deb

-52. Install the new kernel and all its supporting files.
+54. Install the new kernel and all its supporting files.

         sudo dpkg -i *.deb